Preschool Letter G

 I’d like to pause here and give credit to my inspiration for this idea: The Measured Mom!
 She has heaps of amazing printables and we LOVE everything we have from her.
 She has a couple of sets of CVC word slider cards, similar to the ones I’m creating, but I decided not to use them as we are going in letter order to supplement our Preschool Letter of the Week units.
 If you’d like to check out the Measured Mom’s CVC word slider cards, they are available here!

-We also did some CVC puzzles using the same words on the word slider cards.
+We also did some CVC puzzles using the same words from the word slider cards.

 And then some word building fun!
 I collected all the letter tiles we need to make our 4 G words and arranged them in columns by beginning, middle and ending sounds.